 Blockchain technology minimizes data vulnerability as it eliminates centralization and records all patient health data on an immutable ledger.

 Blockchain eliminates the risks associated with centralized data by storing digital health records across multiple nodes within the network.
 The following steps illustrate how blockchain can help in managing medical records:

 Health records can be saved by healthcare vendors with the patient’s public key on the blockchain.

 Transactions containing patients’ health records are saved on the healthcare blockchain with their unique IDs and patient’s public key.

 Healthcare institutes can submit their queries via APIs and access the patient’s non-identifiable information through smart contracts.

 Patients can share the public key with healthcare organizations.
 Data remains non-identifiable to healthcare providers without the private key.

-Whosoever willing to access the health records would require the patient’s public key.
+Whosoever is willing to access the health records would require the patient’s public key.
 Patients could smoothly control who should access what data.
-Since the data is saved in encrypted form, it remains non-identifiable to the hackers.
+Since the data is saved in encrypted form, it remains non-identifiable to hackers.

 Many startups are increasingly developing Blockchain-Based Solutions in the life sciences and healthcare sectors.
-Considering the capabilities of the Blockchain for Healthcare & Life Sciences industries, a decentralized platform could overcome the privacy and confidentiality challenges faced by these sectors and, at the same time, empower patients with greater control over their medical care.
-This is the reason that healthcare vendors are exploring the potential of public health information (PHI) management solution.
+Considering the capabilities of the Blockchain for the Healthcare & Life Sciences industries, a decentralized platform could overcome the privacy and confidentiality challenges faced by these sectors and, at the same time, empower patients with greater control over their medical care.
+This is the reason that healthcare vendors are exploring the potential of public health information (PHI) management solutions.